mrolafsson/stompie/README.md

 # Stompie

-Angular module to manage communicating with STOMP queues over WebSocket.
+Angular module to manage communicating with STOMP queues over a WebSocket.

 ## Getting started